Ulster Museum travel guide

 Located in Belfast, Northern Ireland

 Ulster Museum is conveniently accessible by various transportation options in Belfast, Northern Ireland.
-If you're flying in, Belfast International Airport is approximately 12.4 miles (19.9 km) away from Belfast.
+If you're flying in, Belfast International Airport is approximately 12.4 miles (19.9 km) away from the city center.
 From there, you can easily reach Ulster Museum by taxi or shuttle.

 For those already in Belfast, buses, taxis, and walking are viable options to reach Ulster Museum, which is located 1 mile (1.6 km) from the city center.
-You can also rent a car and drive to Ulster Museum, providing flexibility to explore at your leisure.
 Its exact address is Botanic Gardens, Belfast BT9 5AB, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Ulster Museum!